180

 MATTHEW 5:8_Blessed are the pure in heart…

 When you think of the heart as the center of your emotions, you see love, joy, panic, and fear.
 The beating heart keeps hormones producing and functioning.
 Have you discovered something significant?
-There is a reason deep sorrow and sadness are called heartbreak.
+There is a reason deep sorrow is called heartbreak.

 The Bible teaches much more about the heart.
 The heart is the very center of decision making.
 When the heart is filled with bitterness, you become a bitter person.
 You may not even realize it, but the people who know you see it plainly.
 If your heart is full of hate, you become hateful.
 A heart filled with unbridled hate may even be moved to murder.
 The heart instructs the brain, not the other way around.
 Even though this is not popular science it is what the Bible teaches.